Nataliya-Petrenko/kottans-frontend/README.md

     - [x] Create repository named kottans-frontend.
     - [x] Create README.md for the repository.
     - [x] Describe your impressions about learned materials.
-    - [ ] Send a pull-request to Kottans/mock-repo proposing a change.
+    - [x] Send a pull-request to Kottans/mock-repo proposing a change.
     - [ ] Extra Materials

+    >This step took longer than I expected.
+It's very cool that I've done it!

 - [ ] Linux CLI and Networking
 - [ ] VCS (hello gitty), GitHub and Collaboration
 ### Front-End Basics